info-201a-wi22/Clowny-Cloud-Fish/docs/p01-proposal.md

 - **Indirect Stakeholders:**

-  + *Underprivileged Students*: Any efforts at making Internet-based education accessible will directly benefit them.
+  + *Underprivileged Students*: Internet access will improve their quality of education and provide better future opportunities.

   + *Society*: If Internet access bolsters more students’ education, then economic output will increase in the long run.

-  + *Families*: They would be able to see one of their members receive a quality education.
+  + *Families*: They would be able to see one their own members receive quality education.

   + *Privileged students*: If other students are granted an Internet-based education, this may increase academic competition for the incumbent privileged students.